Select Language

 3. Statistical Methods for Adequacy & Capacity Value

-This section forms the methodological core of the report, detailing the probabilistic tools used to evaluate system adequacy with VG.
+This section forms the methodological core of the paper, detailing the probabilistic and statistical tools used for adequacy assessment.

 3.1.
 Probability Background

-Adequacy assessment is fundamentally probabilistic, evaluating the risk of insufficient supply (Loss of Load).
+The foundation lies in probabilistic resource adequacy assessment, which evaluates the risk of insufficient generation to meet demand (Loss of Load).
 Key concepts include the Loss of Load Expectation (LOLE) and Expected Unserved Energy (EUE).
-The challenge with VG is modeling the joint probability distribution of variable resource availability and system demand.

 3.2.
 Statistical Estimation Approaches